 The only smartwatch you need for everything

-The Apple Watch has everything, but not everyone needs everything.
-It's perfect if you need to stay connected to your daily life and you're always on the go.
-The battery lasts less than a day but that's because there are so many cool things sucking its juice.
+The Apple Watch Series 5 has everything, but not everyone needs everything.
+It's perfect if you need to stay connected to your daily life, and you're always on the go.
+The battery lasts about a day, but that's because there are so many cool things sucking its juice.

 We may earn a commission for purchases using our links.
 Learn more.

 See all the colorways the Withings Move is available in